 - Latest HMRC guidance for employers on the Scheme can be found here

 - The Government have also produced separate guidance for employees which can be found here

 This note intends to provide an overview of the Scheme and some of the most common questions our clients are asking.
-We will update it on a regular basis but employers are also advised to regularly check the latest Government guidance for any changes or developments.
+You should take specific legal advice if you are unsure about any aspect of the Scheme.

 - Overview of the Scheme